apiratorjs/locking/README.md

 ## Usage

+> Both Mutex and Semaphore (including their distributed versions) have a default acquire timeout of 1 minute.

 ### Local Mutex

 A mutex allows only one active holder at a time, enforcing exclusive access to a resource: